icey-franken/projectKIL/documentation/feature-packets/1-projects-readme.md

 ## Endpoints Needed

-* create new project: /editInstructable/new
+### create new project: /editInstructable/new

-* edit your project: /editInstructable/edit/:id
+### edit your project: /editInstructable/edit/:projectId
+* upload photos and files
-  * upload media from library
+  * upload media from your own instructable library
+  * upload media to your own instructable library
-  * upload media from local machine
+  * upload media to project from local machine (browse)
   * upload media with drag and drop
 * embed videos
+  * embed with with URL
+  * embed with drag and drop

+### edit project steps: /editInstructable/edit/:projectId/step/:stepId
+* same abilities to upload/embed media as main project edit page, except specifc to step
+* edit step page has three text boxes - one for step title, one for step contents, one for step supplies.

 ## Templates Needed